Bhojpuri singer Nisha Upadhyay shot at in celebratory firing during her show in Saran | Entertainment

 Bhojpuri singer Nisha Upadhyay shot at in celebratory firing during her show in Saran

-Popular Bhojpuri singer Nisha Upadhyay recieved a bullet injury allegedly in celebratory firing at her show in Bihars Saran district, police said on Thursday.The incident happened in Sendurva village in Janta Bazar police station area on Tuesday but it came to light after videos from the show went viral on social media, they said.Upadhyay was hit on her left thigh and was admitted to a private hospital in Patna after the incident, they added.No complaint was lodged regarding this incident.

-Popular Bhojpuri singer Nisha Upadhyay recieved a bullet injury allegedly in celebratory firing at her show in Bihar's Saran district, police said on Thursday.
+Popular Bhojpuri singer Nisha Upadhyay received a bullet injury allegedly in celebratory firing at her show in Bihar's Saran district, police said.

 Upadhyay was hit on her left thigh and was admitted to a private hospital in Patna after the incident, they added.